 All that work is going to take its toll on the inner workings, however.
 That’s where John Deere’s four-year warranty really shines.
 It should be noted that it’s four years or 300 hours of use, whichever comes first.
 However, with a speed of 8.5MPH, that’s roughly 2550 miles worth of mowing.
 Whew.

 So is it worth the money?
 For residential use, no. For businesses, however, there are few mowers that can do a better job in less time than the Z535M.
 It might be expensive, but it could make you a lot of money in the long run.

 Well, we’ve finally reached the end of our list.
 However, we have one last surprise in store: our editor’s pick.
 This is the section where we pay tribute to the best of the best and highlight one individual model that we think shines above all others.
 This time, it’s the Toro TimeCutter SW4200.

 With a 42” cutting deck, it’s not the largest mower we’ve seen by far.
 What then, makes it so deserving of our recommendation?
 Well, firstly, it’s affordable.
 The SW4200 costs a little over $3000 and can easily handle most medium to large yards without any problems.
 However, it also has limited commercial appeal.

 The inclusion of a steering wheel is another plus.
 The two levers you usually find on zero turn mowers offer finer control, but take some time to get the hang of.
-Instead, this model allows you to hop on and get to work immediately.
+Instead, this model allows you to hop on and get to work instantly.
 That, if nothing else, makes it an excellent choice.